Summary

 The concept of the solvency statement in the UK is rooted in the Companies Act 2006, the main piece of legislation governing company law.

 Additionally, the Act introduced several significant reforms aimed at simplifying and modernising company law.
-One focus was making it easier for businesses to operate while ensuring robust standards of governance and accountability.
+One focus was on making it easier for businesses to operate while ensuring robust standards of governance and accountability.

 What is a Solvency Statement?